nandan-desai-extras/PrivacyBreacher/README.md

  6. **Get a list of all the apps installed on your phone.**
  7. **Construct a 3D visualization of your body movements.**

 This app supports Android Pie (Android 9, API 28) or later versions.

+Edit: Some issues mentioned here might have been fixed in Android R, API 30 (the latest version of Android).
+Check out [this issue](https://github.com/databurn-in/Android-Privacy-Issues/issues/1) for more.
+We'll release an update for that soon.
+Currently, the privacy issues mentioned here are valid till Android Q (API 29).

 ## Research Article